bbatsov/batsov.com/_posts/2020-11-21-rename-multiple-files-in-linux.md

 $ zmv '(*).markdown' '$1.md'
 ```

-While `zmv` doesn't use regular expressions, it's matching and substitution functionality should cover pretty much
+While `zmv` doesn't use regular expressions, its matching and substitution functionality should cover pretty much
 everything you decide to throw at it.
 Note that `zmv` is usually not enabled by default and you might have to load it manually before using it: